eng-mohamed-ibrahem/better_one/README.md

 ## Next steps

 * Handle app while no internet connection
-* Apply Search functionality i have done above
+* Apply Search functionality i have done above to search for tasks by status, date, title, or description
-* Settings for theme:
-  * Change to light, dark theme
 * Login using Firebase:
   * Login with Google account
   * Save user data in Cloud Firestore